Kumi Naidoo: The exile years

-Global Civil Society
+NGO career

-The CIVICUS Period
+CIVICUS

 From 1998 to 2008, he was the Secretary General and chief executive officer of the initially Washington-based Civicus: World Alliance for Citizen Participation, which is dedicated to strengthening citizen action and civil society throughout the world.

-During this time, Kumi also served as the founding chairperson of the Global Call to Action Against Poverty.
+During this time, Naidoo also served as the founding chairperson of the Global Call to Action Against Poverty.

-The Greenpeace Period
+Greenpeace

 Kumi Naidoo joined Greenpeace in 2009.
 He had been persuaded by his daughter Naomi to take on the role.
 Greenpeace's commitment to direct action and civil disobedience was what attracted Naidoo to the organisation.
 Naidoo saw his role as the executive director of Greenpeace as that of an alliance builder and an agent of change.
 Importantly, Naidoo saw the intricate connections between environmental justice, women's and human rights as being interconnected, occasionally bringing him much criticism from Western-born environmentalists who tended and tend to see environmentalism as a discrete cause.

 Naidoo has been actively involved in acts of peaceful civil-disobedience in the Arctic Ocean region against Shell and Gazprom's plan to drill in the Arctic's melting ice.
 In August 2012, Naidoo along with a group of Greenpeace volunteers occupied Gazprom's Prirazlomnaya oil platform in the Pechora Sea for 15 hours, for the second time in the Arctic.
 A year before, in June 2011, Naidoo spent four days in a Greenlandic prison after scaling an oil platform owned by Cairn Energy, as part of Greenpeace's "Go Beyond Oil" campaign.
 He was deported to Denmark where he spent a short time in Danish custody before being released in Amsterdam, Netherlands.

 He has been a vocal critic of the failure of bodies like the World Economic Forum, to go beyond "system recovery", "system protection and maintenance" instead proposing a system re-design.
 Kumi Naidoo uses the WEF to amplify environmental messages to business leaders and politicians and lobby for green business practices and transformational changes in the energy sector.
 During the World Economic Forum in 2013, while Kumi Naidoo was rubbing shoulders with the world's wealthiest elites, Greenpeace activists were blocking a Shell gas station just outside the Swiss mountain resort demanding that the oil giant drops its ambitions to drill for oil in the Arctic.